IBM/automation-data-fabric/README.md

-# Cloud Pak for Data - Foundation Automation for AWS, Azure, and IBM Cloud
+# Cloud Pak for Data - Data Fabric Automation for AWS, Azure, and IBM Cloud

 ### Change Log

-- **06/2022** - Fixed typos like GitClone script, replace maximo with CP4D from README
-- **06/2022** - Support for CP4D Data source services DB2OLTP and DB2Warehouse
-- **06/2022** - Support for Azure
-- **05/2022** - Initial Release
+- **08/2022** - Initial Release

-> This collection of Cloud Pak for Data terraform automation layers has been crafted from a set of  [Terraform modules](https://modules.cloudnativetoolkit.dev/) created by the IBM GSI Ecosystem Lab team part of the [IBM Partner Ecosystem organization](https://www.ibm.com/partnerworld/public?mhsrc=ibmsearch_a&mhq=partnerworld).
-Please contact **Matthew Perrins** _mjperrin@us.ibm.com_, **Sean Sundberg** _seansund@us.ibm.com_, **Tom Skill** _tskill@us.ibm.com_,  or **Andrew Trice** _amtrice@us.ibm.com_ or **Bala Sivasubramanian** _bala@us.ibm.com_ for more details or raise an issue on the repository.
+> This collection of Cloud Pak for Data - Data Fabric terraform automation layers has been crafted from a set of  [Terraform modules](https://modules.cloudnativetoolkit.dev/) created by the IBM GSI Ecosystem Lab team part of the [IBM Partner Ecosystem organization](https://www.ibm.com/partnerworld/public?mhsrc=ibmsearch_a&mhq=partnerworld).
+Please contact **Matthew Perrins** _mjperrin@us.ibm.com_, or **Andrew Trice** _amtrice@us.ibm.com_ or, **Sumeet Kapoor** _sumeet_kapoor@in.ibm.com_, or **Sasikanth Gumpana** _bgumpana@in.ibm.com_, or **Snehal Pansare** _spansari@in.ibm.com_ for more details or raise an issue on the repository.

-The automation will support the installation of Data Foundation on three cloud platforms (AWS, Azure, and IBM Cloud).
-Data Foundation is the minimum base layer of the Cloud Pak for Data that is required to install additional tools, services or cartridges, such as DB2 Warehouse, Data Virtualization, Watson Knowledge Studio, or multi-product solutions like Data Fabric.
+The automation will support the installation of Data Fabric Solution on three cloud platforms (AWS, Azure, and IBM Cloud).
+Data Fabric Solution on Cloud Pak for Data that is required to install additional tools, services or cartridges, such as Watson Knowledge Catalog, Watson Studio, Watson Machine Learning, Data Virtualization, or multi-product solutions like Data Fabric.

 ### Target Infrastructure